 3. Polar bears: Put on some extra fat

 A lot of us eat more in winter – but if you’re a polar bear, putting on an extra few inches of fat is a good thing.
 Polar bears hunt throughout winter, and to survive Arctic temperatures they need a four-inch layer of blubber under their skin.
 The best diet for this?
 Fresh seal, found just off the ice.
 But they’ll also eat walruses, belugas or other whales that have washed ashore.
-Blizzard and Boris, our polar bears, have an extra advantage – a behind-the-scenes sun porch to soak up those rays!
+Laerke and Astra, our polar bears, have an extra advantage – a behind-the-scenes sun porch to soak up those rays!

 Meet our polar bears at Keeper Chats, 11:30am daily in the Arctic Tundra habitat.